csd1100/terrainium/README.md

 ## For developers

-- If `TERRAINIUM_DEV` is set to `true`, `terrainium` and `terrainium_executor` binaries will be use from debug directory.
+- If `TERRAINIUM_DEV` is set to `true`, `terrainium` and `terrainium_executor` binaries will be used from debug directory.
 - Feature `terrain-schema` can be used to generate json schema for `terrain.toml`.
   `schema` argument can be passed to `terrainium` command when built with `terrain-schema` feature that will generate a schema json at path `./schema/terrain-schema.json`.